Code-Institute-Submissions/grinch-memory-game/readme.md

 <img src="https://i.imgur.com/AscrELt.png">

  ## Interactive Front End Development Project:  Grinch Memory Card Game
- -This project is a memory game written in JavaScript, CSS and HTML.
+ This project is a memory game written in JavaScript, CSS and HTML.
 The game tests memory skills with the user aiming to match as many cards in as few attempts as possible.